 Bright high-end apartment located in the Ternes district of Paris

-Moving to a new city for a new position is a key transition moment.
-For a property owner in Paris, this relocation raises a strategic question: should you sell, rent out, or keep your apartment?
-The decision directly impacts assets, liquidity, and taxation.
-Fairway Luxury Real Estate, a specialist in high-end real estate in the Ternes district of Paris, analyzes the key trade-offs to consider.
+Changing city for a new position is a key transition moment.
+For a property owner in Paris, this relocation raises a strategic question: should you sell, rent out or keep your apartment?
+The decision directly influences wealth, liquidity and taxation.
+Fairway Luxury Real Estate, specialist in high-end real estate in the Ternes district of Paris, deciphers the trade-offs to consider.

-• Relative stability after a correction of -10% to -15% in certain districts
+• Relative stability after a correction of -10% to -15% in certain arrondissements

-• Demand focused on renovated and well-located properties
+• Demand concentrated on renovated and well-located properties

-• Sales times ranging from 60 to 120 days depending on property type and location
+• Sales timelines ranging between 60 and 120 days depending on the property type and district

-Paris 9th (Saint-Georges)Small surfaces and atypical propertiesVery high
+Paris 9th (Saint-Georges)Small surfaces and atypical propertiesVery strong

-The strategy must take into account the exact address, floor level and natural light to avoid valuation errors.
+The strategy must take into account the exact address, floor level and natural light in order to avoid valuation errors.

 When selling is recommended